hashicorp/terraform/website/docs/configuration-0-11/interpolation.html.md

       strings.
       Examples: `sort(aws_instance.foo.*.id)`, `sort(var.list_of_strings)`

-  * `split(delim, string)` - Splits the string previously created by `join` back into a list.
+  * `split(delim, string)` - Returns a list by splitting the string based on the delimiter.
 This is useful for pushing lists through module outputs since they currently only support string values.
 Depending on the use, the string this is being performed within may need to be wrapped in brackets to indicate that the output is actually a list, e.g.